com-lihaoyi/sourcecode/README.md

 ![After](docs/After.png)

-By automatically capturing source information you can use to give your objects and function meaningful names that tell you where they were defined.
+By capturing source information you can use to give your objects and function meaningful names that tell you where they were defined, automatically without needing you to manually assign a string-ID to every anonymous function or anonymous class you define all over your code bas.

 Table of Contents
 =================